Clean Pool Liner: Steps for Effective Pool Liner Cleaning

 How do I get brown algae stains off my pool liner?

 Brown algae stains can be a nuisance.
 Start by brushing the pool liner to loosen the algae.
 Then, vacuum the pool to remove the dislodged algae.
-If the stains persist, a pool liner cleaner or a paste of baking soda and water can be used.
+If the stains persist, a pool liner cleaner or baking soda and water paste can be used.
 Remember to adjust your pool chemistry to prevent future algae growth.

 How do I clean the ring around my pool liner?